CraigFoster/SortingHat/readme.txt

 Simply run the file TFIDF.py in a folder that also contains tweetcollector.py and the following text files: draco_lines.txt, dumbledore_lines.txt, hagrid_lines.txt, harry_lines.txt, hermione_lines.txt, ron_lines.txt

+you must have the following packages installed on your machine: NLTK, PyYAML

 You can change the twitter user by modifying the variable twitter_user on line 35 of TFIDFscore.py

 We are still looking into incorporating the natural processing language (npl) extension to our tweet analyzing function.